 Arrive in New Orleans and disembark the American Queen for your private transfer to the historic French Quarter.
 Leave your luggage with the hotel for an afternoon check-in, then immerse yourself in this incredible city.

 Steeped in history and the influences of Europe, the Caribbean and Africa, New Orleans is a unique melting pot of culture, food and music.
 Speaking of food, you must enjoy a beignet at Cafe Du Monde.
 Oh, and make sure you almost sample jambalaya, po boys and gumbo - no trip to New Orleans is official without indulging in the local delicacies!

 We've included a leisurely walking tour of the historic French Quarter for you to enjoy during your 2 night stay here.
-It's a great way to learn about the fascinating history of New Orleans and you'll get to explore nooks and crannies you wouldn't normally see. on Voyage would also be pleased to recommend places to dine and suggest and book various tours to make the most of your time in the Big Easy.
+It's a great way to learn about the fascinating history of New Orleans and you'll get to explore nooks and crannies you wouldn't normally see.
+Bon Voyage would also be pleased to recommend places to dine and book various tours to make the most of your time in the Big Easy.

-You'll be transferred to New Orleans airport for your early afternoon flight back to the UK.
+Make your way to New Orleans airport for your early afternoon flight back to the UK.

-Your cruise ends here but your adventure doens't have to.
+Your cruise ends here but your adventure doesn't have to.
 Perhaps you may decide to extend your stay and allow a few more days in Memphis or New Orleans or, if a music fan, maybe head over to Nashville and enjoy the home of Country music.